 Grow what you eat

-Now when you go to a seed catalog with your growing list, you will no longer look for what looks like fun to grow, but look for what you want to eat.
-If you are new to gardening, you might want to start with just a few things that are easy to grow and you often use in your meals.
-In our example salad greens, potatoes, and tomatoes would be a great way to start.
+When you go to a seed catalog with your shopping list, you will no longer look for what looks like fun to grow but look for what you want to eat.
+If you are new to gardening, you might want to start with just a few things that are easy to grow, and that you often use in your meals.
+For example, salad greens, potatoes, and tomatoes would be a great way to start.

-It does not matter what you start with, what matters is that you learn to grow the things you eat.
-Most plant varieties are not difficult to grow.
-There is lots of info on here and on the web as well as in good gardening books for each and every one of plant based foods.
-Besides, gardening is like riding a bike, you can’t learn how to do it by just reading about it.
+It doesn’t matter what you start with; what truly matters is learning to grow the food you eat.
+Most plant varieties are relatively easy to cultivate.
+There is plenty of information available online, as well as in good gardening books about plant-based foods.
+Furthermore, gardening is similar to riding a bikeโyou can’t learn how to do it just by reading; you need to practice it.

 Go out and do it!
 It is okay to fail, it is not okay not to try!